ncarandini/XFUserSecrets/README.md

 The last one is preferable because we can just copy and paste the `Directory.Build.props` file on every project where we want to use UserSecrets, without touching the `.csproj` file.
 More info about the `Directory.Build.props` file can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).

-Here is the `Directory.Build.props` file that I've made to implement those steps:
+Here is the `Directory.Build.props` file that I've made to implement those steps (also thanks to Jonathan Dick help):

 ```
 <Project>